NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

 ``` java
 helloThere.Hello(() -> helloThere.HelloMethodRef());
 ```
 is no different from the one we were doing before.
 We just pass the method itself and not the expression.
 That is valid.
-Now in Java 8 there is a feature called **Method reference**.
+Just make sure that the signature of the method matches the function interface.
+Now, in Java 8 there is a feature called **Method reference**.
 Basically **if the argument is the same as the method parameter,** we can convert it to method reference.
 To convert to method reference we must first make sure that the argument in our code is void and the method we are passing doesn't have a parameter. `HelloMethodRef` doesn't have any parameter and that our lambda is void and not returning anything.
 So, we can make it like this:

 ```java
 helloThere.Hello(helloThere::HelloMethodRef);
 ```

 #### Another example with arguments
-For a code with arguments it the same as without one
+For a code with arguments it's the same as without one:

 ```java
  interface Calculate {